Looking for information but not sure where to start?

-Clinicians at Possibilities are trained in CBIT and provide this intervention to children and teens.
+Clinicians at Possibilities are trained in CBIT and provide this intervention to children, teens, and adults.
 Here are questions we are asked about tics and CBIT, along with our answers.

 Comprehensive Behavioural Intervention for Tics (CBIT) is an exciting, drug-free treatment that helps individuals with Tic Disorders like Tourette Syndrome learn to manage and decrease tics.
 This therapy has strong scientific support and is recommended as the first approach for helping individuals take charge!